 If your medical costs are not paid by the Netherlands, you must take out your own health insurance in the country where you live.
-We will give you an allowance to help pay for this.
+We will give you an allowance to cover part of the cost.

 The Netherlands will pay your medical costs if:

 - another Dutch benefit, for example, a benefit under the Work and Income According to Labour Capacity Act (WIA) or the National Survivor Benefits Act (Anw), or an AOW old-age pension, and

 - you live in a country of the European Union (EU) or European Economic Area (EEA), or in a treaty country, and